 - laparoscopic radical prostatectomy – surgery using several small incisions

-- robotic-assisted radical prostatectomy – similar to laparoscopic surgery but using the da Vinci robot
+- robotic prostatectomy – similar to laparoscopic surgery but using the da Vinci robot

 - brachytherapy – radioactive ‘seeds’ are inserted into the prostate